 The LTIP applies only to the Senior Executive Officers.
-Equity awards to the other executives are determined at the discretion of the Compensation Committee based on the overall financial performance of the Company, levels of equity awards provided by benchmark companies, the level of responsibility of the executive as well as the executive's impact or contribution to the longer-term operating performance of the Company, and individual performance of the executive based on recommendations and general input from the CEO.
+The equity award made to Mr. Bakken was at the discretion of the Compensation Committee based on the overall financial performance of the Company, levels of equity awards provided by benchmark companies, the level of responsibility of Mr. Bakken, as well as his impact or contribution to the longer-term operating performance of the Company, as well as his individual performance based on the recommendations of and general input from the CEO.